 - If the contact was originally created in Nutshell via any method other than through an Office 365 import, we will match and merge those duplicates based on email address.
 The email address on file in Office 365 for that contact will need to match exactly with the email address on file for them in Nutshell.

-Please do note that due to the way that Office 365 allows Nutshell to access information, if a contact is in any folder other than your default Contacts folder, we can only import the name and primary email address.
+Please note, due to the way that Office 365 allows Nutshell to access information, if a contact is in any folder other than your default Contacts folder, we can only import the name and primary email address.
 We recommend ensuring that a contact’s primary email address in Office 365 matches up with the email address already on file in Nutshell before importing.

 One of the time-saving tools in our Google Apps integration is the Google Contacts importer.
 This enables you to import your Google contacts with a few clicks.
 Nutshell’s G Suite Contacts importer will update existing people based on exact email address matches.